O'Landa Draper: Death and legacy

-On July 21, 1998, only a few months after the release of his recording of Reflections, Draper died of renal failure.
+On July 21, 1998, only a few weeks after the release of his recording of Reflections, Draper died of renal failure.

 In 2000, the Associates choir, led by his fiancée Patrina Smith, recorded their last album All About Him (Jesus) in Memphis, Tennessee.
 The album introduces new songs such as "All about Him", "Clean Me Up" and old favorites such as "My Soul Doth Magnify the Lord".
 The song "I'll See You Again" is a song dedicated to Draper and his legacy.
 The album was nominated for the Grammy Award for Best Gospel Choir or Chorus Album in 2002.

 Gospel artist Hezekiah Walker, in a tribute to Draper, performed "I've Got a Reason to Praise the Lord" in his live recording album Family Affair in 1999.
 He renamed the song "I've Got a Reason (Draper's Legacy)."
 Gospel Artist Earnest Pugh also paid tribute to Draper in his 2013 album, The W.I.N.
 (Worship in Nassau) Experience.
 The 13-minute medley featured other Gospel artists such as Shirley Caesar, LeJuene Thompson, Vincent Tharpe and Kenosis and Angel Bigelow-Davis.

 In 2010, the Brat Pack, a Gospel group that started in the 1990s that consisted of individual gospel artists' Hezekiah Walker, Donald Lawrence, and Ricky Dillard, reunited to perform during the Gospel Music Workshop of America.
 They performed Draper's song "My Soul Doth Magnify the Lord".
 In 2016, the Stellar Awards honored him with the Rev. James Cleveland Lifetime Achievement Award.
 Ricky Dillard, Donald Lawrence and Hezekiah Walker along with the Associates sang some of his greatest hits.
 His sister and nephew accepted the award on his behalf.

 In 2018, Draper was inducted into the Memphis Music Hall of Fame.